 Rule number 8: DO throw in a late game or even a single Sunday game into your football accas

-Here’ how you protect a one game scenario: So you have a five fold acca with one game being played at a later time, four of the games have come in for you and you’re waiting on the last result from the later game.
+Here’ how you protect a one game scenario: Let’s say you have a five-fold acca with one game being played at a later time, four of the games have come in for you and you’re waiting on the last result from the later game.
 In your mind you’re thinking “this is the game that will let me down”.

 You can protect that opinion somewhat and this is where the Betfair exchange comes in handy.
-Login and Lay your team (that means back it to ‘not win’).
+Log in and lay your team (that means back it to ‘not win’).
 By putting up some cash on the Betfair exchange, you’re basically opposing your bet and if they draw or lose, you should recoup some cash.
 If they win, then your acca is saved and you’re off to Benidorm with the family.

 Rule number 9: Don’t go chasing your bets during the running of the day

 Counter-bets should only be done if they absolutely guarantee you some profit when differing results unfold and there are ways of covering bets, laying results etc. But if you’re chasing your potential loses by placing more risky multiples or other bets, then in you’re in bad betty territory – don’t do it!

 Rule number 10: Do some research, at least make informed betting decisions

-When looking at placing football accas, there’s a tonne of tipsters sites, social media tipping services and so on.
+When looking at placing football accas, there are a tonne of tipsters sites, social media tipping services and so on.
 Some of them are OK, I can’t say there are any stand out winning tipsters out there.
 Such is the nature of gambling, that you’re unlikely to find someone tipping up winners with every bet.
 Do some research and use tipsters to justify your own selections.
 But for your own interest here are some useful sources.